-• Recognize and address conflicts of interest.
+Recognize and address conflicts of interest.

-Conflicts can occur when your personal, financial, social or political interests or activities, or investments (or those of your immediate family) could affect or appear to affect your decision-making on behalf of UnitedHealth Group or where your objectivity could be questioned because of these interests or activities.
+Conflicts occur when you or your immediate family member's personal interests, relationships, outside employment, or activities affect, or appear to affect, your decision-making in your Company role.
 Conflicts can also occur between the Company's businesses, where one business unit could effectively exclude another business unit from conducting business with the government.

-Follow UnitedHealth Group's policies on gifts and entertainment involving a business partner or vendor, including government officials and pharmaceutical, medical device and biotech manufacturers.
+- · Follow UnitedHealth Group's policies on gifts and entertainment involving a business partner or vendor, including government officials and pharmaceutical, medical device, and biologic manufacturers.
 Giving or receiving gifts or entertainment ("business courtesies"), such as tickets to a sporting event, a meal, or an invitation to a conference, may be inappropriate, and in some cases illegal.
-International business practices may be subject to additional or different standards and rules.
-Where required or uncertain, seek approval from your manager and Compliance & Ethics before giving or receiving gifts or entertainment.
+International business practices may be subject to additional or different standards and rules due to varying anti-corruption laws and local customs.
+Where required or if you are uncertain, seek approval from your manager and UnitedHealth Group Compliance & Ethics before giving or receiving gifts or entertainment. - · Do not buy or sell any stock based on material, non-public information you have received.

-- Do not buy or sell any stock based on material, non-public information you have received.
-You must never use or disclose to others material nonpublic information about UnitedHealth Group or another company as the basis for buying or selling stock. - Do not use Company property, information or your position for personal gain, or to compete with UnitedHealth Group.
+You must never use or disclose to others material, non-public information about UnitedHealth Group or another company as the basis for buying or selling stock.

-Each of us has a duty to advance the Company's interests when an opportunity is presented.
-You may not use Company property, information or your position with the Company to take advantage of corporate opportunities for your personal gain, unless first presented to and rejected by the Company and you may not compete with the Company.
+- · Do not use Company property, information, or your position for personal gain, or to compete with UnitedHealth Group. - Each of us has a duty to advance the Company's interests when an opportunity is presented.
+You may not use Company property, information, or your position with the Company to take advantage of corporate opportunities for your personal gain, unless the opportunity was first presented to and rejected by the Company, and you will not be competing with the Company's business activities. - Each director or employee involved in UnitedHealth Group's disclosure process is responsible for the accuracy and completeness of facts regarding the Company.

-• Each director or employee involved in UnitedHealth Group's disclosure process is responsible for the accuracy and completeness of facts regarding the company.
-This includes representations to the Company's independent auditors, governmental regulators and self-regulatory organizations.
+This includes representations to the Company's independent auditors, governmental regulators, and self-regulatory organizations.
 Directors and employees must review and critically analyze proposed disclosures or, where appropriate, delegate this task to others.